CraftParking/ModbusLens/README.md

 **ModbusLens** is a desktop toolkit for engineers and technicians working with **Modbus TCP** devices.
 It provides a PySide6 GUI, a CLI entry point, live tag monitoring, diagnostics, and network discovery tools for testing and debugging PLCs, controllers, and other Modbus TCP equipment.

+It also includes [ARP-based unknown PLC discovery](#unknown-plc-discovery-with-arp), which can help identify a directly connected PLC even when you do not know its IP address.

 Current protocol support: **Modbus TCP only**.

 ## v1.0.0 Release